freeletics/freeletics-gradle-plugins/common/README.md

 android-target = "33"
 # the Android compileSdkVersion to use
 android-compile = "33"
+# optional, the Android build tools version to use
+android-buildTools = "33.0.2"

 [libraries]
 # if this is present coreLibraryDesugaring will be enabled and this dependency is automatically added
 android-desugarjdklibs = { module = "com.android.tools:desugar_jdk_libs", version = "..." }
 ```